- How to install Client Portal

 I don't have WordPress, can I still use Client Portal?

 Client Portal is currently a WordPress plugin so you will need WordPress (in some form) to use it.
-But if your website uses another CMS and you still want to use Client Portal, there is a way!
+But if your website uses another CMS (like Squarespace, Wix, or Webflow) and you still want to use Client Portal, there is a way!

 - First, set up a subdomain for your website.
 E.g. portal.example.com.
 Here's how to set up a subdomain with some popular domain registrars: